Andrettin/Wyrmsun/readme.txt

 - Added Joruvellir Wooden Shield item.
 - Added a new unique item, Hlewagastiz's Horn.

+* Miscellaneous
+- Portraits in encyclopedia entries and dialogues now have a frame.

 * Terrain
 - Added Limestone Rock tiles.
 When harvested, Limestone converts to regular Stone at a 200% rate.
 - Fixed crash which could occur if the player built a structure on top of a pathway.